void2610/void2610/README.md

 # Hi there 👋

-<h3 align="left">:school:  I'm a fourth-year student at Fukui National College of Technology. </h3>
+<h3 align="left">:school:  I'm a fifth-year student at Fukui National College of Technology. </h3>

 <!-- Twitterマーク -->